 There are so many significant sights and things to do in Rome; it's impossible to list them all.
 Some highlights include the Colosseum, Pantheon, Trevi Fountain, Piazza Navona, the Spanish Steps and Castle Saint Angelo.
 With over 2,500 years of history, it's no wonder that Rome is at the top of most people's bucket list adventures and one of the most-visited cities in the world.

-10-Day Greek Isles Cruise: Santorini, Athens & Croatia on Norwegian Dawn.
+10-Day Greek Isles Cruise: Venice (Trieste): Santorini, Mykonos & Croatia.

 Of course, you can also visit the world's smallest country - Vatican City.
 Whether you plan to visit the museums and the Sistine Chapel or tour St. Peter's Square and Basilica, you'll want to ensure you are appropriately dressed with your knees and shoulders covered.
 No hats or low-cut clothing are allowed either.
 These rules are strictly enforced here, and you could be turned away or forced to buy a plastic poncho that covers you.